electron0zero/MolView--3d-data-files/readme.md

 Can be used/Viewed in Windows 10 Model View(3D View) Application

 ## License

-The content of this project is licensed under the [Creative Commons Attribution 3.0 license](https://creativecommons.org/licenses/by/3.0/us/deed.en_US)
+The content of this project is licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)